lucianogarciaz/shakesearch/README.md

 # ShakeSearch

-ShakeSearch is a chat application where you can ask anything related to Shakespeare.
+[ShakeSearch](https://shakesearch-af6d.onrender.com/) is a chat application where you can ask anything related to Shakespeare.
 The project uses a React frontend and a Go backend.
 The app is a chat application where you can ask anything related to Shakespeare and his works.
 Using AI, the chat app provides meaningful and engaging conversations to help users learn and explore the world of Shakespeare.

+you can give it a try: https://shakesearch-af6d.onrender.com/

 # Table of Contents